Do You See Jesus?

 The two disciples walking to Emmaus teach us to open our eyes & see God at work

 After Jesus is executed and rises from the dead, he appears to two of his followers as they walk down the road, but they don’t recognize him.
-Jesus listens as they talk about him.
+They don’t see Jesus.
+Yet he listens as they talk about him.
 He pretends to not know about the events they’re referring to, and he asks them to explain.
 They eagerly do so.

 After they fill him in about the hoped for savior who was crucified, Jesus begins teaching them.
 He connects Old Testament prophecy with how he just fulfilled it.
 When the pair reaches their destination, they ask Jesus to stay with them.
 He does.